-This section would amend Chapter 11 of title 14, United States Code, to create mandatory special appropriations of \$24.593 billion for fiscal year 2025 to the U.S. Coast Guard (USCG) and use expedited processes to procure or acquire new operational assets and systems, maintain existing assets and systems, and to design, construct, plan, engineer, or improve necessary shore infrastructure to secure the maritime border.
+This section would provide mandatory appropriations of \$24.593 billion for fiscal year 2025 to the U.S. Coast Guard (USCG) to procure or acquire new operational assets and systems, maintain existing assets and systems, design, construct, plan, engineer, and improve necessary shore infrastructure; and to enhance operational resilience for monitoring, search and rescue, interdiction, hardening of maritime approaches, and navigational safety.
 Of the amount appropriated under this section: